 A mixture of emotions is understandable and it is perfectly normal to feel sad, lonely or even frightened.
-It’s always best to show these emotions and avoid trying to ignore or hide them, keeping them bottled can make it harder in the long run.
+It’s always best to show these emotions and avoid trying to ignore or hide them.
+Keeping them bottled up can make it harder in the long run.

 Here are some suggestions on how to process grief:

 - Reach out to others who can help.
 Speak to friends or relatives who have experienced losing a pet, or try using a support group.
-Professional help is also available from bereavement councillors.
+Professional help is also available from bereavement counsellors.

 - Create a memorial.
-Putting together a photo album or having a drawing created to keep their memory alive in your home can help you to always remember them whilst moving on.
+Putting together a photo album or having a drawing created to keep their memory alive in your home can help you to always remember them while moving on.

 Helping a child grieve for a pet

 The loss of a pet is often a child’s first experience of death, and it can be a scary and upsetting time for them.
-It’s normal for a child to look to blame someone or themselves after the death of an animal, but this is a good time to teach them how to cope with these emotions which they will inevitably feel at some point in their life.
+It’s normal for a child to look to blame someone or themselves after the death of an animal.
+Still, this is a good time to teach them how to cope with these emotions, which they will inevitably feel at some point in their life.

 Here are some helpful tips to support your child: